hitenpratap/awesome-grails/README.md

 *List of all tutorials covering all Grails framework related aspects.*

 * [Official Tutorials](https://grails.org/tutorials) - Official Grails blog written by its author.
+* [Tutorials for Beginners](http://grails.asia/grails-tutorial-for-beginners/) Also have examples and sample apps.
 * [Tutorial by Vogella](http://www.vogella.com/tutorials/Grails/article.html).
 * [Tutorial by IBM](http://www.ibm.com/developerworks/views/java/libraryview.jsp?site_id=1&contentarea_by=Java&sort_by=&sort_order=2&start=1&end=18&topic_by=&product_by=&type_by=All%20Types&show_abstract=true&search_by=mastering%20grails&industry_by=&series_title_by=).